oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-bgp-topology.md

 ## Terminology and Notations

-This document assumes that the reader is familiar with OSPF and the contents of {{!RFC8345}}.
+This document assumes that the reader is familiar with BGP and the contents of {{!RFC8345}}.
 The document uses terms from those documents.

 The terminology for describing YANG data models is found in {{!RFC7950}}, {{!RFC8795}} and {{!RFC8346}}.